yichen123/frontend-nanodegree-mobile-portfolio/README.md

 1. async the js files to aviod render blocking by javascript
 1. add media query to print.css
 1. inline style.css into index.html
+1. async web font loading by using javascript

 ### Getting started